garg-aayush/garg-aayush.github.io/_posts/2024-07-09-compare-models-structured-data.md

 ### Next steps....

-- I plan to fine-tune the base `Llama-3-8B` model on the ViGGO dataset to assess whether a fine-tuned smaller model can compete with or surpass the performance of `Claude Sonnet-3.5` and `GPT-4o`.
+- I plan to fine-tune the base `Llama-3-8B`  and other smaller models (like `Phi` and `Gemma`) on the ViGGO dataset to assess whether a fine-tuned smaller model can compete with or surpass the performance of `Claude Sonnet-3.5` and `GPT-4o`.

 - At the same time, investigate the trade offs like inference speed, accuracy, and latency associated with fine-tuned smaller models and propreitory models api calls.

----
-Thanks for reading!
-If you have any questions or feedback, please let me know on [Twitter](https://twitter.com/Aayush_ander) or [LinkedIn](https://www.linkedin.com/in/aayush-garg-8b26a734/).

 ## References